CuriseJia/FreeStyleRet/README.md

 ## 😮 Highlights

 ### 💡 High performance, plug-and-play, and lightweight
 FreestyleRet is **the first multi-style retrieval model** and focus on the precision search field.
-You can transfer our gram-based style block to **any other pre-trained model** with only **28M** trainable parameter.
+You can transfer our gram-based style block to **any other pre-trained model** with only **28M** trainable parameters.

 ### ⚡️ A multi-style, fully aligned and gained dataset
-We propose the precision search task and its fisrt corresponding dataset.
+We propose the precision search task and its first corresponding dataset.
 Following figure shows our proposed Diverse-Style Retrieval Dataset(**DSR**), which includes five styles: origin, sketch, art, mosaic, and text.

 <p align="center">